 Bench Warrant v.
 Arrest Warrant

 There are two types of criminal warrants in California: A bench warrant and an arrest warrant.
 A bench warrant is issued by a judge and grants authorization to law enforcement to seize (arrest) a person.
-A bench warrant is issued when a person has either failed to appear for court as promised, or failed to complete a term of probation.
+A bench warrant is issued when a person has either failed to appear for court, or failed to complete a term of probation.
 An arrest warrant is issued by judge and grants authorization to law enforcement to arrest a person.
 An arrest warrant is issued when a person is suspected of committed a criminal offense…usually a felony offense.

 Warrant Not Required to Arrest